testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     - Pending are items in the bulkhead queue.
 This amount will continue to grow if the service is unable to keep up with demand.
     - Accumulative failed requests that encountered an exception.

+    > The obvious and recommended method for sending a lot of data is to do so in batches.
+This method can multiply the amount of data sent with each request by hundreds or thousands.
+However, the point of our exercise is not to maximize throughput and send as much data as possible, but to compare the relative performance between Event Hubs and Cosmos DB.

 13. As an experiment, scale the number of requested RU/s for your Cosmos DB collection down to 750.
 After doing so, you should see increasingly slower transfer rates to Cosmos DB due to throttling.
 You will also see the pending queue growing at a higher rate.
 The reason for this is because when the number of writes (remember, writes use 5 RU/s vs. just 1 RU/s for reads) exceeds the allotted amount of RU/s, Cosmos DB sends a 429 response with a _retry_after_ header value to tell the consumer that it is resource-constrained.
 The SDK automatically handles this by waiting for the specified amount of time, then retrying.
 After you are done experimenting, set the RU/s back to 15,000.

 ### Task 3: Choosing between Cosmos DB and Event Hubs for ingestion